jestjs/jest/website/docs/AutoMocks.md

 };
 ```

-With this setup, you cannot accidentally rely on the implementation details of `CurrentUser` when testing `login` because all the calls are mocked.
-However, it makes testing a lot easier in practice because you don't have to setup mock objects for all the dependencies.
+With this setup, you cannot accidentally rely on the implementation details of
+`CurrentUser.js` when testing `login.js` because all of the calls to the
+`CurrentUser` module are mocked.
+Additionally, testing becomes easier in
+practice because you don't have to write any boilerplate in your tests to setup
+mock objects for the dependencies you don't want to test.

 How does it work?
 -----------------

+jest actually implements its own version of the `require()` function in the
-Jest provides a different `require` function in the testing environment than in production.
-Jest `require` function loads the real module, make a mocked version of it and returns it.
+testing environment. jest's custom `require()` function loads the real module,
+inspects what it looks like, and then makes a mocked version based on what it
+saw and returns that.

-In order automock the module, Jest is smart.
-It is going to give you an object of the same shape, but with every function being replaced by a mocked version.
+This means jest is going to give you an object with the same shape as the real
+module, but with mocks for each of the exported values instead of the real
+values.

 ```javascript
 // Single function